 Family members of the deceased person may be able to receive the following types of wrongful death compensation in Virginia:

 - Loss of income and benefits

 - Loss of consortium

 - Mental anguish and sorrow

 In exceptional cases, exemplary or punitive damages may be awarded in a wrongful death case, if the at-fault party’s conduct involved recklessness and willful disregard for others’ safety.

-Speak to a Competent Wrongful Death Attorney in Virginia Today
+Speak to a Knowledgeable Wrongful Death Attorney in Virginia Beach Today

 If your loved one died in an accident due to the negligence of another person, you and your family may have a right to obtain financial compensation for your losses.